stbst1/Meta-tab/README.md

 # MetaTab

-This is the guide released for the paper *"Evaluating the Robustness of Tabular Language Models via Metamorphic Testing."*
+This is the official guide for the paper *“Evaluating the Robustness of Tabular Language Models via Metamorphic Testing.”*

 ![MetaTab Illustration](METATAB1.png)